NamanAgarwal18/Project_AndroidProject/UPLOAD.md

 ## Image Labeling (Inbuilt)
 Image labeling gives you insight into the content of images.
 When you use the API, you get a list of the entities that were recognized: people, things, places, activities, and so on.
 Each label found comes with a score that indicates the confidence the ML model has in its relevance.
 We are implementing the **Image Labeling** tool to generate the dataset for our machine algorithm to work on.
 We are using it at the time of upload to identify all the entities present in the picture and categorize them into 3 groups based on the level of confidence.

 1. Tier 1
 2. Tier 2
 3. Tier 3

 At the time of collecting the lables provided by the API we are also filtering out some unwanted lables that are not needed and are unsuitable for our app.
 After filtering all the lables and sorting them into different tiers based on their confidence value, we save those labels in the post in order to add them into the users who like the post lateron and we add these lables in the users tagged and the user uploading in various ratios to ensure we get a full understanding of what a user likes and what he doesn't like at the end of it.
-We are using the Cloud version of the API which gives us more accurate results and a wider array of lables.
+We are using the Cloud version of the API which gives us more accurate results and a wider array of lables. <br>
 For more information about the Api - [Click Here](https://firebase.google.com/docs/ml/label-images?authuser=1)